 “It is very important that you first think about what you want to achieve, in terms of financial return as well as in terms of impact.
 Ask: What impact would I like to have and what do my stakeholders find important?
 Also, think about questions like: What is my ambition level?
 How fast do I want to implement my strategy?
 How difficult or easy will it be to implement the strategy?”

-Allow for some flexibility around impact themes:
+Allow for some flexibility around impact themes

 “We were quite specific about the impact we wanted to see.
 Maybe one of our lessons learned is that if you define your impact themes very narrowly, you make the implementation of your strategy harder.
 You have to find external managers that operate in the areas that you have defined.”
 Defining impact themes too narrowly might leave you with too few investment opportunities that meet the other criteria of your mandate.

-Invest in your own expertise"
+Invest in your own expertise

 Van Wieren believes that among asset managers worldwide, there is still a relatively low level of knowledge of impact investing.
 “Especially in the impact theme Energy Transition, there is so much innovation!
 You have to be able to assess the financial aspects of these technical innovations.
-You need people who are able to understand these new techniques, that know about project finance structures and are able to assess the financial risks and opportunities.
+You need people who are able to understand these new techniques, who know about project finance structures and are able to assess the financial risks and opportunities.
 Even as an asset owner, you need quite a good understanding of these products to be able to select the right external managers.
 This means that the preparation period to make impact investments in these innovative fields is much longer than in conventional investment.
 It is important to work with good external advisors, and invest time to learn about these new fields of investment.
-You also need people that understand the ESG aspects really well.”
+You also need people who understand the ESG aspects really well.”

-Don’t wait for others to start:
+Don’t wait for others to start

 MN’s CIO, Gerald Cartigny, has stated: “Investors and companies should not wait for government policy, and take the lead in energy transition related investments.
 They should not only focus on climate risks, but also on climate opportunities.
 Investments in new markets and products are necessary for the energy transition.
 They can offer attractive financial returns.”